-Principal Investigator: Simon Roberts, University of Johannesburg, CCRED
+Principal Investigator: Professor Simon Roberts (University of Johannesburg, CCRED)

 This research project, focused on the steel industry in Malawi, Tanzania and Zambia, will analyse arrangements within regional and national industry which appear collusive.
 It will seek to understand how these arrangements work, their relationship with industrial development in these countries, and how the current political settlement is sustaining them.
 It will explore how new coalitions can emerge to disrupt existing arrangements, and create the conditions for development, including for new market entrants and effective cross-border competition.

 Steel plays a central role in manufacturing, construction and government infrastructure projects.
 Artificially high steel prices caused by cartel arrangements raises costs for these buyers and has a knock-on impact on down-stream competitiveness and industrialisation, inhibiting development.
 There are now many signals of extensive collusion in southern and East Africa operating through industry associations exchanging information, secret agreements and lobbying government to distort notionally developmental policies for private benefit.

 The research project